alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ## Example

-Assuming vpc flowlogs have returned the following source port used by a specific ENI :
+Assuming vpc flow logs have returned the following source port used by a specific ENI :

 ```80
 81